I make milk.

 Sometimes we just need a few tools to get back into milk-making superhero form.
 As your full-service breastfeeding support center, we have Medela Symphony hospital-grade breast pump rentals and accessories; rent baby scales perfect for tracking weight changes and approximately how much milk was drank in a feeding, sell breastfeeding tools, like nipple ointment and hands-free pumping bras, offer nursing bra fittings, and have a small offering of mom and baby stuff we love.

 We are happy to arrange Medela Symphony Breast Pump rentals.
-If you are in need of a time-sensitive evening or weekend pump rental, please text 805-834-2229 and we will do our best to accommodate your need!
+Please text us at 805-834-2229 to be sure a pump is available and we will do our best to accommodate your need!

 |Monthly Pump Rental||$75 (Medela Symphony)

 (needed to use the pump)

 |27 mm or 30 mm breastshields/ pump flanges||$15|

 |Cleaning Fee |